 The top six teams from the Engineering Design Challenge were recognized.
 Three teams also received a special Judges’ Choice Award for teamwork and creative problem solving.
 All students on the top two teams will be invited to participate in the Virtual State STEM Competition on April 24, 2021.
 Invitations will be sent out in March to students who qualify to participate.

 Thanks to the support of TAME’s 2021 Statewide STEM Competition sponsor ConocoPhillips, STEM Competitions across Texas are offered free of charge for all participants.
-We are especially grateful to TAME’s 2021 Awards Sponsor Halliburton, and our Dallas STEM Competition Sponsor Lockheed Martin Missiles and Fire Control.
+TAME thanks our 2021 Awards Sponsor Halliburton, and our Dallas Sponsors Google, Lockheed Martin Missiles and Fire Control, and PPG.

 The first special presentation at the event featured Kyndra Johnson, Executive Director of the STEM and Innovation Department of Richardson ISD.
 Next Daisy Luong, a Lockheed Martin System Integration/Test Engineering Senior Manager, spoke about her STEM career and what it’s like manage a department of 122 engineers.
 Both presenters took questions from students, and shared words of encouragement.